+852 2973 0060

 Volunteers are invited to apply to participate in the Competition as Mediation Session Supervisors or assistants and help with upcoming tasks during the event.
 If you are interested in becoming a Volunteer for the 2020 Competition, please send your application including your CV and a cover letter to the Organizing Committee at: email@example.com, and indicate your availabilities.

 “Mediation Session” means the timeframe of 150 minutes (Preliminary Rounds) or 135 minutes (Final Rounds) which include the actual mediation (85 minutes).

 During each mediation one Competition Problem will be addressed.
 Two Competing Teams participate in each Mediation Session.

 One assigned professional will act as the Mediator while two additional professionals will be judging the Teams’ performance.
-The number of Judges will increase to three in the Quarter-Final and Semi-Final Rounds and to five for the Final.

 Each international commercial dispute case study (Mediation Problem or Problem) consists of both General and Confidential Information.